 Having some gratitude practices is a must to be happy in life.
 Start a gratitude journal and make a list of things you are grateful for.

-When you feel insecure or unhappy about the life you live, open your journal and write about the one thing you are grateful for which you didn’t have one or two years back.
-What is that one thing you possess now for which you have prayed hard for a year ago?
+When you feel insecure or unhappy about the life you live, open your journal and write about the one thing you are grateful for that you didn’t have one or two years back.
+What is that one thing you possess now for which you have prayed hard for a year?

 27. Prepare a dish for neighbors